 Andrew Israelsen, “Kant and the Unity of Nature” (Chris Yeomans); Visiting Professor, Salt Lake Community College

-Chapman Waters, “Frege's Realism Revisited: A Critique of Recent Trends in Frege Scholarship” (Rod Bertolet); UWorld Exam Preparation
+Chapman Waters, “Frege's Realism Revisited: A Critique of Recent Trends in Frege Scholarship” (Rod Bertolet); Continuing Lecturer, University of Utah; Previously UWorld Exam Preparation.

 Scott Coley, “On the Consequences of Skeptical Theism” (Paul Draper); Full Time Lecturer, Mount Saint St. Mary's.